www.healthsciencesforum.com-Its Role And Purpose

 Who Attends and How to Get Involved

-- Join professional organizations like CAHS for event updates and invitations.
+- Join professional organizations like CAHS.
+You can get news about events and invitations.

-- Volunteer for working groups or committee roles at major conferences.
+- Help out with working groups or take a role on a committee at big conferences.

-- Search event calendars on reputable health sciences websites for upcoming forums in Canada and internationally.
+- Look at event calendars on trusted health sciences websites.
+You can find forums happening in Canada and around the world.

 Building Networks, Accessing Resources, and Career Benefits